dsccommunity/Microsoft365DscWorkshop/Summit2025/40 Microsoft365DSC.md

 ## How does the DSC resource AADGroup work?

+The next tasks will be done in VSCode and not the PowerShell terminal.

+> :warning: Please open VSCode as admin as we are interacting with the `Program Files` folder.

 To understand how the `AADGroup` resource should be use, let's have a look at its syntax:

 ```powershell